DieracDelta/flake_generator/README.md

 The idea is to have the user specify the type of dependencies, flake inputs and outputs, and type of the package with `skim`, then to output a flake.
-This flake is then validated with `rnix`.
+This flake is then validated with `rnix` formatted with `nixpkgs-fmt`, then written to a file.

 If the user wants to modify an existing flake to add or remove dependencies, this will also be possible.
-The flake shall be parsed in with `rnix`, and the user will be able to modify it.
+The flake shall be parsed with `rnix`, and the user will be able to modify it.

-As of now, basically none of the features exist.
-I've only got the proof of concept working: skim can be used for a cli and rnix can be used to modify the AST.

-Further down the line, I'd like to make this even more interactive.
-This will involve querying github, crates.io, pypy, nixpkgs and more for packages, then piping them into skim for selection based on language.

-The hope is to also provide automatic support for pre-existing nix expression generators such as node2nix, poetry2nix, cabal2nix, and naersk.

 # Dependencies #